eriqjaffe/NodeRadioTray/README.md

 ![Windows screenshot](https://i.imgur.com/HNKCfwm.png)![Linux screenshot](https://i.imgur.com/W9jLwMM.png)![macOS screenshot](https://i.imgur.com/1bYZex8.png)

-## Prerequisites
-- node.js, at least version v16.14.0.
-Older versions may work but haven't been tried.
-- yarn package manager

 ## How to install and run

 You can use one of the pre-compiled binaries in the [releases](https://github.com/eriqjaffe/NodeRadioTray/releases) page.
 Or I suppose you can...